oberd/oui/docs/src/Docs/Docs.md

 ### Usage

-Designed for use with require.js, but there is basic support for browser globals if require.js (or another package loader) is unavailable.
+Designed for use with require.js, but supports browser globals if require.js unavailable.
 With require.js, load the components directly from the `src` folder.
-With browser globals, you will have to load all of the components in a concatenated file `dist/oui.js`  You can find example usage of specific components in the menu on the left.

-### Overview

 Oui has the goal of standardizing a User Interface platform for all Oberd Platform Applications.